This item is 4 years and 5 months old; some content may no longer be current.

 • Empagliflozin, an oral SGLT-2 inhibitor (with or without metformin) and dulaglutide, an injectable GLP-1 receptor agonist, are newly funded options for eligible people with type 2 diabetes to add to lifestyle interventions and metformin

-• Empagliflozin and dulaglutide are funded for people with HbA1c levels > 53 mmol/mol who are at high risk of, or with established, cardiovascular disease, diabetic kidney disease, heart failure or who are of Māori or Pacific ethnicity.
-Dual treatment with these medicines is not funded.
+• Empagliflozin and GLP-1 receptor agonists are funded for people with type 2 diabetes who are at high risk of, or with established, cardiovascular disease, diabetic kidney disease, heart failure or who are of Māori or Pacific ethnicity and have HbA1c levels > 53 mmol/mol despite trialling other glucose-lowering medicines

-• Empagliflozin and dulaglutide reduce the risk of cardiovascular and renal complications in people with type 2 diabetes; empagliflozin in particular reduces hospital admission with heart failure.
-Both classes of medicine also promote weight loss, especially dulaglutide.
+• Empagliflozin and GLP-1 receptor agonists reduce the risk of cardiovascular and renal complications in people with type 2 diabetes; empagliflozin in particular reduces hospital admission with heart failure.
+Both classes of medicine also promote weight loss, especially GLP-1 receptor agonists.

 • Adverse effects of SGLT-2 inhibitors such as empagliflozin can include polyuria and urogenital infections.
 This medicine class also increases the risk of diabetic ketoacidosis; discuss this risk with patients when initiating treatment and inform them of the key symptoms and signs that should prompt them to seek medical advice.